 Undergraduates can receive degrees in 48 majors through Georgetown College, the School of Nursing and Health Studies, the Robert Emmett McDonough School of Business, the School of Continuing Studies, and the Edmund A. Walsh School of Foreign Service.
 Students can also design individualized programs of study if the traditional majors don’t fit their focus.
 More than half of the undergraduates at Georgetown study abroad at institutions overseas.
-The classes are able to maintain a small student to faculty ratio, with about 60 percent of classes having fewer than 20 students.
+The classes are able to maintain a small student to faculty ratio, with just over 60 percent of classes having fewer than 20 students.

 Although the university was established as a Roman Catholic Jesuit school, the campus supports all religions.
 About 40 percent of students identify as Roman Catholic, but the school still has a full-time rabbi to serve students.
 They were also the first college in the United States to have a full-time imam for Muslim students.

 There is also a popular, nonreligious Ignatian retreat called ESCAPE that hundreds of incoming freshman attend every year.
 There are some Greek organizations, although they are not technically approved by the Jesuit church.
 Since the majority of undergrads live on campus, there is a thriving social atmosphere, with more than 179 clubs and organizations.